 Here’s a video about the hotel:

 This is by far the most luxurious private island resort in Africa, and arguably one of the most luxurious private island resorts in the world.
 It’s priced accordingly, and then some — it’s easily one of the most expensive hotels in the world (along with The Brando in French Polynesia).

 Rates here are 6,433EUR per night for the standard rooms (also known as “Presidential Villas”), and that doesn’t include the 21% tax and service charge.

 So based on the current conversion rate, a stay here will cost you about $8,700 per night.
 In fairness, each villa is almost 5,000 square feet.

 North Island Seychelles Now Part Of Marriott

-North Island’s Managing Director, Bruce Simpson, had the following to say about this:
+North Island’s Managing Director, Bruce Simpson, had the following to say about this deal back in February:

 “We are delighted to join the exclusive collection of properties under The Luxury Collection.
 North Island is the perfect fit for a brand that stands for such exclusive luxury, while recognising the importance of sustainable development, and we look forward to building on the position of the island as one of the world’s most aspirational private-island destinations.”